 Kenmure Hill Temple

-North of Castle Semple Loch and clearly visible from the nearby A737.
+North of Castle Semple Loch and clearly visible from the nearby A737

-Kenmure Hill Temple, Howwood, Renfrewshire, aerial photograph
+Kenmure Hill Temple, Howwood, Renfrewshire, licensable aerial photograph

-Kenmure Hill Temple, Howwood, Renfrewshire, aerial photograph
+Kenmure Hill Temple, Howwood, Renfrewshire, licensable aerial photograph

-Kenmure Hill Temple, Howwood, Renfrewshire, aerial photograph
+Kenmure Hill Temple, Howwood, Renfrewshire, licensable aerial photograph

-Kenmure Hill Temple, Howwood, Renfrewshire, aerial photograph
+Kenmure Hill Temple, Howwood, Renfrewshire, licensable aerial photograph

-Please select a thumbnail to view each image in full size
+Select the thumbnails to view in full size

 All images are © 400photos.uk